chadbaldwin/chadbaldwin.github.io/_posts/2021-11-04-restore-database-in-docker.md

 This is more of a personal note for future Chad to come back to.

-Everything below is bascially a summarized version of the official docs, with small tweaks here and there:
+Everything below is basically a summarized version of the official docs, with small tweaks here and there:
 <https://docs.microsoft.com/en-us/sql/linux/tutorial-restore-backup-in-sql-server-container>

 ----